 |Improving own Learning and Performance||The quality of independent thinking will be assessed in the essay assignment.|

-|Information Technology||Students have to find on-line and printed secondary literature.
-They will have to engage with PollEverywhere activities.|
+|Information Technology||Students have to find on-line and printed secondary literature.|

 |Personal Development and Career planning||Ability to work independently, identifying research questions.
 Awareness of the changing nature of various forms of expressive media.
 Capacity to structure in coherent form, and present in clear style.
 Students will communicate ideas effectively and fluently, both orally and in writing.
 They will use information technology for the researching and presentation of information.
 They will work independently, demonstrating their self-organisation and initiative, but will also collaborate with others|

 |Problem solving||Students have to find relevant secondary literature for the essay assignment.|

-|Research skills||Yes – students have to do independent research in preparation for their essays.|
+|Research skills||Students have to do independent research in preparation for their essays.|

-|Subject Specific Skills||Yes – students learn to follow specific techniques of literary, artistic and filmic analysis, and apply these to texts studied in class and of their own choice.|
+|Subject Specific Skills||Students learn to follow specific techniques of literary, artistic and filmic analysis, and apply these to texts studied.|

 |Team work||Students will collaborate with others in the process of debate and discussion|